MINUTEMAN

 $20 LIBERTY TYPE I "NO MOTTO" (1850-1866)

-The new Gold $20 Liberty Head Type I Double Eagle design portrays Miss Liberty wearing a Coronet following the same design as the three other gold coin denominations in circulation.
+The new gold $20 Liberty Head Type I Double Eagle design portrays Miss Liberty wearing a Coronet, following the same design as the other three gold coin denominations in circulation.
 The coin was struck without the motto "IN GOD WE TRUST."

-The Type I $20 Liberty double eagle was an immediate success, as merchants and banks used the new Gold coin for large banking and international transactions.
+The Type I $20 Liberty double eagle was an immediate success, as merchants and banks used the new gold coin for large banking and international transactions.

 Type I $20 Double Eagles were minted between 1850 and 1866 at the Philadelphia, New Orleans, and San Francisco Mints.
-The coin soon became the most popular Gold coin regarding the number of pieces struck.
+The coin soon became the most popular gold coin regarding the number of pieces struck.

 Type I commenced production in 1850, with over 1 million coins struck at the main Mint in Philadelphia, and 141,000 pieces struck at the New Orleans Mint.

 The New Orleans Mint struck the coin yearly from 1850 to 1861, mostly in small quantities.
-Since there was no mint in the Far West during the Gold Rush's early years, some of the Gold extracted in California was transported to New Orleans for coining.
+Since there was no mint in the Far West during the Gold Rush's early years, some of the gold extracted in California was transported to New Orleans for coining.

 The San Francisco Mint opened in 1854, and Mintages for the Type I $20 Double Eagle from the New Orleans Mint became light.
 Production stopped in 1861 when Louisiana seceded from the Union, and the Confederate Army seized the facility at the start of the Civil War.